Copyright © 2017 California Project LEAN. All rights reserved.

 What We Do

-California Project LEAN (Leaders Encouraging Activity and Nutrition) is a program of the Public Health Institute in partnership with the California Department of Public Health.
+California Project LEAN (Leaders Encouraging Activity and Nutrition) is a program of the Public Health Institute.
 California Project LEAN works to advance nutrition and physical activity policy in schools and communities in order to prevent obesity and its associated chronic diseases.
 Our efforts are centered around youth and parent empowerment approaches, policy and environmental change strategies, and community-based solutions that improve nutrition and physical activity environments.

 California Project LEAN recognizes that health inequities exist in communities and that specific low income residents and members of racial and ethnic minorities experience higher rates of overweight/obesity because of certain social conditions.
 With this in mind, we focus much of our efforts in low resource, high need communities whose members are adversely impacted by such social conditions.

 California Project LEAN provides input on the development of national, state, and local policies and works with communities and schools to implement policies that will improve access to healthy foods and physical activity opportunities.